 Portugal is very multicultural, where several foreign languages are spoken and becoming more widespread across the country.
 Portuguese is the official language spoken by the vast majority of people and is the language you should explore and learn if you want to visit or even relocate to Portugal.
 Although grammatically complex, this language is straightforward to learn once you get the hang of the sentence structure.
 There are many spoken languages in Portugal that are similar to Portuguese, so you may want to learn some of them simultaneously.
 So how do you do that?
 With a language learning app, of course!

 Come Learn Portuguese With Ling

+Now that you’re aware of the spoken languages in Portugal, you may want to learn more about those other amazing languages.
 Are you coming to Portugal, and you want to connect with locals and ensure that you can communicate and be understood?
 Then your best chance of doing that is to learn the official language, Portuguese.
-Despite most people speaking English, you’re almost certain to deal with someone that doesn’t say a word of it, and in that case, you’ll want to get some Portuguese words in your vocabulary set!
+Despite most people speaking English, you’re almost certain to deal with someone who doesn’t say a word of it, and in that case, you’ll want to get some Portuguese words in your vocabulary set!

 That is why I have the perfect tool for you to learn Portuguese!
 It is called the Ling app and will be your best friend during this language-learning journey!
 It is a language learning platform with vocabulary and grammar lessons that will help you master any language you desire to learn, including Portuguese!